-The short answer is that we can configure a Freedom Commercial Platform Lift to meet any code requirement for vertical platform lifts and meet most individual inspector requirements.
+The short answer is that we can configure a Freedom Platform Lift to meet any code requirement for residential or commercial vertical platform lifts and meet most individual inspector requirements.
 For a successful project follow these steps:

 Again, code compliance varies from state to state.
-Most areas have strict requirements about who can do the installation; almost all areas require a licensed contractor or even an elevator technician/mechanic.
-Accessibility Professionals does not provide installation services or consultations, and cannot recommend installers.
+Most areas have strict requirements about who can do the installation; almost all areas require a licensed contractor or even a Certified elevator technician/mechanic.
+Accessibility Professionals does not provide installation services, consultations, or installer recommendations for lifts.

 Skilled installers can typically expect to take a minimum of 24-30 hours to complete a commercial lift installation, assuming that the site has been properly prepared (6’ x 6’ concrete pad or pit completed).
 The installation can take longer if the installers are not familiar with these products, or if site modifications are needed.
 Commercial lifts need to be hardwired into the building power, so an electrician may also need to be involved.

 Platform lifts for commercial use typically requires certain added features to meet public or commercial building codes.
 Local inspectors or authorities may require more additions, but generally they include: